openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 discretion, within safe skew-bounds, gives them the flexibility to make the right choices for their unique circumstances.

+It should also be noted that Service Delivery does not permit customers to directly modify machine config pools.
+This means that the existing machine config pool based pause is not directly available.
+It is not exposed via OCM either.
+This enhancement seeks to create high level abstractions supporting the separation of control-plane and worker-nodes that will be straight-forward and intuitive options to expose through OCM.

 #### Enhancing Operational Control
 The preceding section delved deeply into a motivation for Change Management / Maintenance Schedules based on our desire to separate control-plane and worker-node updates without increasing operational burden on end-users.
 However,